-In addition to collaborative research and Best Practices Guide, the Working Group also looks forward to developing and testing a voluntary adaptive management tool in the upcoming 2017-2018 Dungeness crab fishing season.
+In addition to collaborative research projects and the Best Practices Guide, the Working Group also looks forward to piloting a draft voluntary risk assessment and mitigation program in the upcoming 2017-2018 Dungeness crab fishing season.
 Throughout 2017 and into 2018, the Working Group will continue to support implementation of collaborative projects and communications; provide guidance and recommendations to the California Dungeness crab fishing industry, the Dungeness Crab Task Force, and the state of California about how to reduce the risk of whale entanglements; and identify measures to address the entanglement issue.